akeyless-community/heimdal/README.md

 ## License

-Heimdal is open-source software licensed under the MIT license.
+Heimdal is open-source software licensed under the Apache License 2.0.